ova2/html5-client-side-validation-api-spec/README.md

 ## Data attributes on HTML elements
 All attributes are optional.
-- data-csv-converter
- - It represents a converter's id.
 - data-csv-validator
- - It represents a validator's id.
+ - The value is one or multiple validator's id(s).
+Multiple validator's ids should be space separated.
+Example: TBD.
+Multiple validators should be applied one after another.
+A validator can do a data conversion if it needs a not String object, e.g. Date or Number.
+The result of the data conversion should be saved in the attribute data-csv-converted for the purpose of reusing.
+This behavior can be changed per configuration csv.saveconverted.
-- data-csv-coptions
+- data-csv-validator-on<event>
- - Configuration for converter as JSON, e.g. data-csv-coptions={pattern: 'dd.mm.yy'}
+ - Examples: data-csv-validator-onchange, data-csv-validator-onblur.
+This syntax is used for instant validation, e.g. onchange, onblur, etc. The value is one or multiple validator's id(s).
+Multiple validator's ids should be space separated.
+Multiple validators should be applied one after another.
+The result of the data conversion should be saved in the attribute data-csv-converted for the purpose of reusing.
+This behavior can be changed per configuration csv.saveconverted.
-- data-csv-voptions
+- data-csv-options
- - Configuration for validator as JSON, e.g. data-csv-voptions={minlength: 2, maxlength: 8}
+ - Configuration for validator as JSON, e.g. data-csv-voptions={pattern: 'dd.mm.yy'} or data-csv-options={minlength: 2, maxlength: 8}.
+In case of multiple validators, an array of options can be defined in the same order as validators.
+Example: data-csv-options=[{pattern: 'dd.mm.yy'}, {minlength: 2, maxlength: 8}].
 - data-csv-msgname
  - Message name of the messages container the validation message(s) will be displayed in
 - data-csv-onfail
  - a script or an JS function which is invoked on failed validation.
 The function can be used to create and/or show a message dynamically
  - parameter: TBD
 - data-csv-valueprovider
  - value provider - script or JS function which returns the value to be validated.
 This can be used with custom widgets, such as Select2 or many other, which hide native HTML elements and display fancy UI.
+See also the configuration csv.provider.value.
 - data-csv-label
  - label which belongs to the validated value.
 It can be used in the validation message.
 See also csv.provider.label
 - data-csv-highlighter